2.7 Functions and Control Flow

 }

-Similar to C's while, but must use a bool condition. break or continue can be used for early exit or to start the next iteration.
+This is similar to C’s while loop but must use a bool condition. break or continue can be used for early exit or to move to the next iteration.

 for Loop